-Now, you have HPC account, what's next?
+Now that you have an HPC account, what's next?
 The guide "User Support" helps you to get started with running sample jobs in the cluster to get the feel of it.
 It also provides you links to cater to your specific needs.
 HPC FAQ tries to resolve not only issues that you encounter while running your jobs but also answers your other HPC-related queries.

-We also hold biweekly HPC seminars at Crawford 720 every Wednesday at 11am-12pm.
+We also hold frequent learning and training opportunities.
 You can see the schedule on this webpage.

 Faculty may use this online page to request a cluster account.
+Please view HPC access policy.
 Existing faculty users may use the same page to manage their users.
 Please note that the link, at present, is only accessible to the faculty.
 Prospective student/staff users are advised to consult their advisor for an account on the cluster.

 For more information or issues regarding using the online system, write to:

 * Job submission: Slurm with some nodes in Torque/Moab

 * Compilers: gnu, Intel, and PGI